code-rote/project_resources/gitflow.markdown

   Step 3.
 Do some work...
 Usually on files/folders that already exist.
   > __DO NOT FORGET TO COMMIT EARLY AND OFTEN__.

+most of the time you do not have to add any additional files, you are simply modifying or changing an existing file.
+Therefore you can simply commit.

+FLESH

+NOTES ON VIM

+if you forget to add the message and press return after `git commit -m` then you will enter your default bash editor (usually VIM).
+To return to the regular terminal you will press `:q` and `enter`.

 #### Adding Files and/or Folders to Version Control.
 > Do: add files and/or folder one at a time.
 Do not use `git add . -A`